TuanMinhNguyen15/Model-Predictive-Path-Integral-Control/README.md

   $$ x_{n+1} = f(x_n,u_n) $$

-  , and suppose at every timestep we sample K control sequences which would result in K trajectories for a given initial state.
+  , and suppose at every timestep we sample K control sequences which would result in K trajectories for a given initial state $x_0$.
 For each sampled control sequence U and its corresponding trajectory X, we can use the cost function V(X,U) to evaluate the system's behavior such that the lower the cost V, the better the sampled control sequence U in driving the system trajectory X to achieve some desirable objectives.

+ 1st sample: $u^0_0, u^0_1,..., u^0_{N-1}$

+ 2nd sample: $u^1_0, u^1_1,..., u^1_{N-1}$

+ Kth sample: $